-The flexible Master of Engineering (MEng) is a non-thesis program that can be completed in as little as one year of full-time study, or up to two years if an internship or project-based experience is desired.
+The flexible Master of Engineering (MEng) can be completed in as little as one year of full-time study, or up to two years if an internship or project-based experience is desired.
 Part-time and distance learning options are also available.
 This program is aimed at:

 Why Get an MEng?